xavibenjamin/smithtimmytim.com/src/content/articles/create-a-film-diary-with-eleventy-and-letterboxd.md

 And there you have it!
 You're pulling in your last five diary entries from Letterboxd and displaying them on your site.
 Now's the time to add your own styles and make it look great.

 If you need help, or end up using this tutorial to create your own film diary, please let me know!
 I'm @smithtimmytim on Twitter.

----

-**Update on July 30, 2020 at 11:21 am:** Updated Letterboxd data file after learning more about async.
-If you're interested, [here's the video](https://youtu.be/_8gHHBlbziw) I watched.